top of page

 Nonetheless, racism cuts deeply.

-It’s a social poison, which seeps into your body and whips up chronic levels of stress and anxiety.
-Yet, people of colour deal with racism in its various guises throughout their lives.
+Racism is a social poison, which seeps into your body and whips up chronic levels of stress and anxiety.
+Yet, people of colour deal with it and its various guises constantly, throughout their lives.

 One of my more unpleasant experiences included a manager who seemed to find joy in spewing racist opinions.
 One day, before sharing their ‘insight’, they declared, “This might sound racist but…”.